ztlmememe/T2VHE/README.md

 # T2VHE

-This repository contains the implementation of the following paper.
+This repository contains the implementation of the following paper:
 > [**Rethinking Human Evaluation Protocol for Text-to-Video Models: Enhancing Reliability, Reproducibility, and Practicality**](https://arxiv.org/abs/2402.05011)<br>
 > The Thirty-eighth Annual Conference on Neural Information Processing Systems (**NeurIPS**), 2024